Catholic People's Party: Electorate

 The KVP was supported by Catholics of all classes.
 Its strength was in the Catholic south of the Netherlands: North Brabant and Limburg, where it often obtained more than 90% of vote.
 It was also strong in Catholic regions like Twente, West Friesland and Zeelandic Flanders.

-During the 1960s and 1970s the KVP lost part of its electorate to progressive parties like the PPR, the PvdA and D66.
+During the 1960s and 1970s, the KVP lost part of its electorate to progressive parties like the Political Party of Radicals, the Labour Party and Democrats 66.

 Organisation

 Linked organisations

-The KVP had an own youth organisation, the Catholic People's Party Youth Groups (Dutch: Katholieke Volkspartij Jongeren Groupen; KVPJG) and a scientific foundation: the Centre for Political Formation.
+The KVP had an own youth organisation, the Catholic People's Party Youth Groups (Dutch: Katholieke Volkspartij Jongeren Groupen; KVPJG) and a scientific foundation, the Centre for Political Formation.

 International organisations

 In the European Parliament the KVP's members sat in the Christian Democratic group.

 Pillarised organisations

 The KVP had close links to many other Catholic institutions such as the Catholic Church and together they formed the Catholic pillar.
 These organisations included the Catholic Labour Union NKV, the Catholic Employers Organisation KNOV, the Catholic Farmers' Organisation KNBLTB, Catholic Hospitals united in the Yellow-White Cross and Catholic Schools.
-The Catholic Broadcasting Association KRO and the Catholic Paper De Volkskrant were the voices of the KVP.
+The Catholic broadcasting association Katholieke Radio Omroep and the Catholic newspaper De Volkskrant were the voices of the KVP.